Need3v/SpeedPvP/README.md

 # SpeedPvP
-Utilities for fullpvp server SpeedMC
+Minecraft Plugin of utilities for fullpvp server SpeedMC